 Movies That Celebrate & Affirm Older Women

-She ends up in a little town called Paper Moon.
-There she meets Jess, a chef who refuses to cook anything other than French food.
+Fed up with her dead-end hospital job and needy adult children, Juanita buys a bus ticket and heads to Montana.
+She ends up in a little town called Paper Moon, where she meets Jess, a chef who refuses to cook anything other than French food.

 As their friendship evolves, Juanita learns to look at life through a different lens and discovers what it means to truly live in peace.

-2. Gloria Bell
+2. Gloria Bell (2018)

 Frankie’s story is one of being comfortable with who you are, coming to terms with a life well-lived, and saying goodbye.

-4. The M Word
+4. The M Word (2014)

-But her life is turned upside down by a network executive from New York.
+Moxie (Tanna Frederick), a children’s star on a struggling television station, launches a documentary about menopause.
+But when she stages a sit-in to save the station, her life is turned upside down by Charlie (Michael Imperioli), a network executive from New York.
 The two start a secret romance, while constantly butting heads as Charlie sets about doing his job.

-5. The Book Club
+5. The Book Club (2018)

-But when they read Fifty Shades of Grey together, they are inspired to make changes in their own lives, from finding new romance to rekindling old ones.
+Four women (Diane Keaton, Candice Bergen, Jane Fonda and Mary Steenburgen) have spent the last forty years bonding over their book club meetings.
+But when they read Fifty Shades of Grey together, they are inspired to make changes in their own lives, from finding new romances to rekindling old ones.

 This film was an enormous hit at the box office, earning $104.4 million dollars — proving that movies about women in midlife aren’t just interesting, they’re good business, too.